choppen5/client-acd/README.md

 `heroku addons:add mongohq`

 This will produce a url for mongo such as "mongodb://heroku:762d44203xxxx@servername.mongohq.com:10008/app1111111 - you can use the URL locally too.
+To use the code locally, you need to set a local environment varialbe MONGOHQ_URL.

 To see your MongoHQ URL,use the command: